konman01/Java/OOPS/Documentation.md

 ### Composition

 If a reference variable of a class type is defined as datamember in a class, then we are aceiving Composition.
 The reference datamember can be static or Non Static.
 If the reference member is a static datamember, then it will loaded only once in the memory.
-If the reference member is a non static data member, then it will be loaded whenever the instance of the class is created.
+If the reference member is a non static data member, then it will be loaded whenever an instance of the class is created.

 ### Inheritance